hashi-strawb/multi-workspace-policy-as-code/README.md

 This is an example policy which checks if a specified CIDR range overlaps with any deployed AWS VPCs.

-This is meant as a proof-of-concept of the idea, and not a fully functional policy.

-Notabaly, the policy DOES NOT check any resources in your Terraform Plan.
-It is only testable with params.
-(getting CIDR ranges for planned VPCs is considered trivial and left as an exercise for the reader)

 As an example of this running through the CLI:

 ```